 Does Big ip client edge support mobile devices?

 Yes, there are Edge Client variants for iOS and Android. you’ll typically enroll via MDM or install through an organization app catalog and complete MFA.
+Proton vpn microsoft edge extension: complete guide to install, configure, and use Proton VPN on Microsoft Edge 2026

 What authentication methods are supported?

 Common options include username/password with MFA, SAML-based SSO, and certificate-based authentication depending on your IT policy.
-Vpn for edge download

 What is split tunneling, and should I enable it?